ChainSafe/forest/documentation/src/bootstrap_node.md

 ## Introduction

-The bootstrap node is the first node a new node contacts when it joins the network.
+A bootstrap node is the first node a new node contacts when it joins the network.
 It is responsible for providing the new node with a list of other nodes in the network, which the new node can then contact to join the network.
 Every Forest node has a list of bootstrap nodes that it can contact to join the